 - 1. Complaint.
-A complaint is a written statement, which shall be expressly denominated "complaint", setting forth a grievance as hereinafter defined.
+A complaint is a written statement, which shall be expressly denominated "complaint," setting forth a grievance as hereinafter defined.
 A complaint shall aver all the known facts material to the alleged breach on which the grievance is based, including the date when such breach is alleged to have occurred and the specific contractual provisions alleged to have been breached, and shall set forth the remedy requested. - 2.
 Grievant.
 Grievant shall mean the Association or any member or members of the bargaining unit, as the case may be, who, pursuant to the terms of this Agreement, seeks resolution of a grievance. - 3.
 Grievance.
 A grievance is an allegation by the Association or by a member or members of the bargaining unit that an express provision of this Agreement has been breached in its application to it, a member or members.
 The Association may seek resolution of a grievance only if initiation of the procedure for such resolution has been duly authorized by the Association and so certified by its President or expressed designee. - 4.
 Day.
-For the purposes of this Article, day shall mean a working day.
+For the purposes of this Article, day shall mean a working day, i.e., any day on which the administrative offices of a University are open for business.